maxaldunate/aws-training/other-resources/docs-md/aws-main-summary.md

 * ELB
   - No IP, resolved by DNS name
   - App LB.
 2 public subnets at least
+  - InService or OutofService.
+Health Checks

 * Routse 53
   - Alias Record vs. CNAME (always choose alias)
   - Routing policies: Simple, Weighted, Latency, Failover and Geolocation
+  - DNS records
+    * A IPv4 address
+    * AAAA: IPv6 address
+    * CNAME: inserted is the domain name and only for a subdomain.
+Redirects subdomain on wanted domain.
+    * MX: the e-mail server (for example mx1.active24.com)
+    * TXT: Sender Policy Framework (SPF)

 * API Gateway